Frequently Asked Questions

 What is NLWeb and why is it important for B2B websites?

-How does NLWeb work on a website?
+How does NLWeb work on a technical level?

 What is the Model Context Protocol (MCP) and how does it relate to NLWeb?